 As with wheelsets, electronic groupsets are sold at different price levels.
 Unless you are racing, most enthusiasts will be well served with a Shimano Ultegra, SRAM Force, of Campagnolo Chorus level groupset.
-Unfortunately, they sell for $1200 and up and rate as more of a nice-to-have than need-to-have budget item.
+The latest Shimano 105 and SRAM Rival electronic groupsets are slightly heavier but work as well and perhaps better than earlier generations of their higher-level siblings.
+Unfortunately, a new electronic groupset sells for US$2000 and up and rates as more of a nice-to-have than a need-to-have budget item.

 Bikes that already come with hydraulic brakes and mechanical shifters don’t require you to change out the entire groupset to go electronic.
 Adding the electronic shifters, derailleurs, batteries, etc. to make the conversion will typically cut the cost by a third of what you’d pay for the entire groupset.

-* If you want a road disc bike and can afford to buy one – This is a big spend and commitment to your cycling future.
+* If you want to upgrade from a rim brake to a disc bike and can afford to buy one – This is a big spend and commitment to your cycling future.
 There are many performance reasons to go with disc brake bikes – they enable you to ride faster, offer greater versatility, and are safer.